esphome/esphome-docs/custom/i2c.rst

 a device into ESPHome that uses this protocol you can pretty much use almost all Arduino-based code because the ``Wire`` library is also available in ESPHome.

-The following example writes a constant value to a slave register inside an un-timed loop:
+The following firmware example writes a constant value to a slave register inside an un-timed loop:

 .. code-block:: cpp